fchursin/OOP-Educational-Notebook/README.md

 3. Keep an eye on updates, as this codebook is a work in progress.
 4. Contribute by suggesting improvements, corrections, or additional content.

-## Contributing <a name="contributing"></a>

-Contributions to this codebook are welcome!
-If you have suggestions, corrections, or would like to contribute additional content, please follow the guidelines in the `CONTRIBUTING.md` file in this repository.

 ## License <a name="license"></a>

 This codebook is distributed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.